Organized1313Chaos/Journal/Interview/Resume/helpful-adjectives.md

 Scraped, cleaned, and assimilated
 Visualized univariate and multivariate clusters of water usage, price, income, and otherfactors in the US using Jenks and K-Means algorithms

+Doing something using ML techniques
+Performed exploratory data analysis to generate preliminary insights on a private data-set of 187 vertigo patients

 Implementing data modeling

 For linkedIn profile